Places to Visit in Bordeaux – Your Total Travel Guide to the City of Art and History!

 Bordeaux Wine Routes

 Bordeaux is a place famous for its winemaking.
 As a part of the Gironde region, you can take Bordeaux as the starting point of five wine routes around the region (there are a total of six including Bordeaux).
-You can take this suggestions to travel near Bordeaux.
+You can take these suggestions to travel near Bordeaux.
 If you’re short on time, you can take a day tour.
 The wine routes you can explore are:

 - Entre-deux-Mers: most of the wineries in this region are family owned so the atmosphere is super friendly.
-Here, the romans started producing wine 2000 years ago but it was when the Benedictine monks started making wine in the middle ages that the place established its reputation.
+Here, the Romans started producing wine 2000 years ago but it was when the Benedictine monks started making wine in the middle ages that the place established its reputation.
 Check La Sauve Majeure Abbey (a protected site by UNESCO) and hit the road in a bike to take the Voie Verte Roger Lapébie path for a different way to discover the region.

 - Graves et Sauternes: the first ever Bordeaux vines where planted here over 2000 years ago.
 The wineries in this region are super diverse: you can find prestigious ones like Château d’Yquem and Michelin-starred restaurants but also family-run estates and small restaurants.
 So if you’re either on a budget or not, you’ll find something that appeals you and there are plenty of tours and experiences to choose from.